What we do

 As the nearest equivalent to a traditional wardroom mess remaining in Sussex, the association enables naval officers, regular or reserve, serving or retired, and others sympathetic to the traditions and values of the Royal Navy, to keep in touch and meet in friendly company.
 However, attendance at events, residence or service in Sussex and naval or military service are not conditions of membership.

-Our wide membership, at present 120, includes many throughout southern England but some as far afield as Argyll, Cornwall and Australia, in addition to wherever those still serving might be.
+Our wide membership of around 120 includes many throughout southern England but some as far afield as Argyll, Cornwall and Australia, in addition to wherever those still serving might be.
 Joining may be of interest and benefit to officers leaving the service, especially those intending to work or live in the south-east.
 Those from the other services, Merchant Navy and civilian life are welcome.

 We hold around 8 events per year.
 Our wide and varied social programme includes visiting speakers, visits, (both usually with a naval, military or maritime theme), lunches, social gatherings, cocktail parties and formal dinners, including a Trafalgar Night dinner.
 We are increasingly holding events jointly with other associations, boosting numbers and variety of company.

 Some of our events are at the Hove Club, Fourth Avenue Hove.
 Its comfortable surroundings, with spacious rooms, a relaxing bar and charming garden, are an ideal setting.
 We also use venues further afield, such as sailing clubs, the English Wine Centre at Berwick and various pubs.
 We keep other venues under consideration, and our visits are not limited to Sussex.

 Links and affiliations